 Introduction

-This section explains the step by step approach that National Grid will undertake in order to develop proposals for submission to, and approval by, the Authority to reduce the level of Non-incremental Obligated Entry Capacity at one or more ASEPs to facilitate an increase to the level of Non-incremental Obligated Entry Capacity elsewhere so as to avoid the need to release Funded Incremental Obligated Entry Capacity and hence to minimise the need for investment in the NTS.
+This section explains the step by step approach that National Gas Transmission will undertake in order to develop proposals for submission to, and approval by, the Authority to reduce the level of Non-incremental Obligated Entry Capacity at one or more ASEPs to facilitate an increase to the level of Non-incremental Obligated Entry Capacity elsewhere so as to avoid the need to release Funded Incremental Obligated Entry Capacity and hence to minimise the need for investment in the NTS.

 Before application of the methodology set out in this Statement demand for Incremental Obligated Entry Capacity must satisfy the tests for release of Incremental Obligated Entry Capacity as set out in the ECR.